IrinaLepekhina/ai_chat/README.md

 For HTML requests, the application sets the JWT token as a signed cookie.
 For JSON requests, the application sets the JWT token in the response header.

+##### AI Integration Component
+A new AI Integration Component has been added to the application, allowing integration with AI services.
+It utilizes the ConversationAiHandler and OpenAiService classes to generate AI responses based on conversations and content.

+- AiIntegrationComponent: Provides integration with AI services.
+- ConversationAiHandler: Handles AI-based conversation processing.
+- OpenAiService: Interacts with the OpenAI API for AI responses and text embeddings.

+##### CsvStorageService
+The CsvStorageService is a service class that encapsulates the functionality to store and retrieve embeddings in a CSV file, extending the StorageService class.
+It provides an encapsulated and modular approach to handle storage operations, allowing flexibility to switch to different storage mechanisms in the future.

 #### Installation:
 ##### Clone the repository